fuskovic/sym/README.md

 ## Encrypt/Decrypt Files

-    var (
-        // The key needs to be either 16, 24, or 32 characters in length key                 = os.Getenv("SYMMETRIC_KEY")
+    // The key needs to be either 16, 24, or 32 characters in length key := os.Getenv("SYMMETRIC_KEY")

-        plaintextFilePath   = "/path/to/existing/file.txt"
-        // New files get created and existing files get overwritten. encryptedFilePath   = "/path/to/new/or/existing/file.txt"
+    err := sym.EncryptFile(key,
+        "/path/to/existing/plaintext/file.txt",
+        "/path/to/write/the/encrypted/file/to.enc",
     )

-    if err := sym.EncryptFile(key, plaintextFilePath, encryptedFilePath); err != nil {
+    if err != nil {
         // handle error
     }

-    in := encryptedFilePath
-    out := "/path/to/new/or/existing/file.txt"
+    err = sym.DecryptFile(key,
+        "/path/to/encrypted/file.enc",
+        "/path/to/write/decrypted/file/to.txt",
+    )

-    if err := sym.DecryptFile(key, in, out); err != nil {
+    if err != nil {
         // handle error
     }